 Collaboration is Key

-Utilising skills already present in our clients team is very valuable when developing controls.
 One client was using talc to coat rubber seals by placing them into a barrel, adding talc, spinning the barrel, and then removing the coated rubber seals.
-During the opening of the barrel visible amount of talc dust could be seen exiting the barrel and into the operators breathing zone.
-Initial dust exposure monitoring showed inhalable and respirable dust monitoring results were exceeding the Workplace Exposure Standards.
-Rather than get the operators to wear respirators all the time we recommended that extraction be installed.
+During the opening of the barrel visible amounts of dust could be seen exiting the barrel and into the operators breathing zone.
+Initial dust exposure monitoring showed dust levels were above the Workplace Exposure Standards (WES).
+Control was needed!!